-Evaluate the effectiveness of Gerbner’s cultivation theory in understanding how audiences interpret newspapers, including how they may interpret the same newspapers in different ways:
+Evaluate the effectiveness of Gerbner’s cultivation theory in understanding how audiences interpret newspapers, including how they may interpret the same newspapers in different ways.

 Gerbner theorises that the media can influence audience